logux/docs/guide/starting/node-server.md

 * Logux server do most of back-end business logic.
 * You write Logux server on Node.js.

-If you want to use another language for the server read [Logux Proxy] page.

 [Logux Redux]: ./new-redux-client.md
 [Logux Vuex]: ./new-vuex-client.md
-[Logux Proxy]: ./proxy-server.md

 ## Creating the Project